Get Learning Back on Track With New Year Learning Tips

 Re-engage with and motivate your child’s supporters - the new year is the ideal time to check they are happy to take on the role of supporter, understand how they can help and the difference their support can make.
 Perhaps you can think of additional supporters who’d be keen to play their part?

 Finally, revisit the Komodo blog - and keep in touch via social media (links are at the bottom of this page).
-You’ll find lots of resources to help you support your child’s learning (maths and general primary education).
+You’ll find lots of resources to help you support your child’s learning (math and general elementary education).
 At the start of a new school term, I always find it useful to take a look at “7 Tips for Boosting Concentration” for instance.

 You can be confident that the benefits to your child of mastering math far outweigh the extra effort required, but naturally children rarely see it this way.